oscdoctest/Qi-Docs/docs/indexes.rst

 Simple Indexes
 --------------

 When working in .NET, use the QiTypeBuilder together with either the OSIsoft.Qi.QiMemberAttribute or the System.ComponentModel.DataAnnotations.KeyAttribute, to identify the Property that defines the simple Key.
-Using QiTypeBuilder eliminates potential errors that may occur when working with QiTypes manually.
+Using QiTypeBuilder eliminates potential errors that might occur when working with QiTypes manually.

 ::